John Davies (poet, born 1569): Speaker of the Irish House of Commons

-In England, Davies spent much time preparing the way for the Irish Parliament of 1613, to which he was returned for Fermanagh.
-In the first sitting, he was proposed as speaker with the Crown's approval, but he met fierce opposition from the Catholic members, who formed a very large minority and nominated a former High Court judge, Sir John Everard, the knight of the shire for Tipperary.
+In England, Davies spent much time preparing the way for the Irish Parliament of 1613, to which he was returned for County Fermanagh.
+In the first sitting, he was proposed as speaker with the Crown's approval, but he met fierce opposition from the Catholic members, who formed a very large minority and nominated a former High Court judge, Sir John Everard, the knight of the shire for County Tipperary.
 Everard was an open recusant, and despite his behaviour on this occasion, a man of good reputation.
 A scene of comical disorder ensued when Everard was placed in the chair and refused to vacate in favour of the government candidate.
 Davies, always a very heavy man, was seized by his own supporters and lifted bodily into his opponent's lap; Everard was then ejected from the chair and withdrew from the chamber with 98 supporters, whereupon the vote was taken in their absence.
 Davies was approved as speaker by Chichester, and delivered a memorable speech on the history and role of parliament in Ireland.
 Everard, his rival, was summoned to England and briefly imprisoned, but was quickly pardoned and thereafter loyally supported the Crown.

 In 1615, Davies's reports of Irish cases were published; he had appeared as counsel in many of these, including the case of the Bann fishery and the cases of tanistry and gavelkind, which set precedents in Irish constitutional law, with wider implications for British colonial policy.